-- Visit the Swiss National Museum, one of the most important art museums of cultural history, which is inside a castle.
+- Visit the Swiss National Museum, one of the most important art museums of cultural history.
+It's inside a castle!

-- Enjoy free admission at some of the city’s museums.
+- Enjoy free admission at some of the city’s museums with the Zurich card

 - Stroll around the old town and window shop through the lanes.

 - Watch open air movies, concerts and other activities at the MFO Park.